The Eastern Panther

 First, in 2002, I came upon some tracks in the snow while hunting alone east of my home.

 Third, in 1974, while driving not far from the place of the 2003 sighting, I saw one cross Interstate 95 a quarter mile ahead, but too distant to be convincing to anyone else.
-(It was easier for someone to doubt my eyesight.)
+(Others simply doubted my eyesight or thought I had seen another animal instead.)

 Fourth, at the time of that 1974 sighting, I was a student in the Wildlife Management B.S. program at the University of Maine.
+I finished the program and earned that degree in 1977, which was the qualification required to become a state wildlife biologist or game warden.
 I sought academic backing to pursue graduate-level study of the panther in Maine but was denied support.
 Now, having had a load of personal brushes with them and finally possessing the resources to pursue further study, I’m beginning my graduate “research.”

 The survey has no political agenda.
 It’s not about environmental activism.
+I studied the science of ecology, not the politics of ecology.
 It’s not about being pro- or anti-hunting.
 It’s about science, in the old-fashioned manner of a naturalist studying something dispassionately.
-Being as scientific as possible without outside support, it is chiefly an attempt by one qualified individual to investigate the experience of others who have met up with this rare animal and to make that information available to anyone else interested in the findings.
+Being as scientific as possible without outside support, it is chiefly an attempt by one qualified individual to investigate the experiences of others who have met up with this rare animal and to make that information available to anyone else interested in the findings.

 HOW WE’LL PUBLICIZE THIS SURVEY